Information for Permittees

 - Discuss mitigation needs with regulatory agencies.

-- If use of the MRP is determined to be an appropriate way to meet mitigation needs, applicant should call MRP staff to discuss use of the program.
+- If use of the MRP is determined to be an appropriate way to meet mitigation needs, permittee should call MRP staff to discuss use of the program.

 - Quantify proposed impacts (or the portion of proposed impacts to be mitigated using the MRP) using the Credit/Debit Method.

 - Complete an In-Lieu Fee Use Plan PDF (278 MB) and obtain approval from all applicable regulatory agencies for use of the MRP (i.e., all agencies issuing permits for the impact project).

 - Fill out an In-Lieu Fee Mitigation Application to begin the contract process (see the Templates & Resouces page to download).
 Please ensure that you have called MRP staff to discuss use of the program prior to filling out an application.

 - Obtain approval from regulatory agencies on the quantification and description of impacts (i.e., number of “debits”, which equals “credits” required for purchase).

 - Obtain final permits for project.
 Permits will be issued under the condition that work on the project shall not begin until applicant has provided regulatory agencies with a Statement of Sale (i.e., a receipt from King County for purchase of credits).